Varnasr/SignalStack/extras/README.md

 # 📚 Extras Collection: Expanded Book Resources

-Welcome to the comprehensive extras collection for three major books on AI, collective action, and research methods.
+Welcome to the comprehensive extras collection for four major books and curated newsletter editions on AI, collective action, research methods, and data storytelling.

 ## 📂 Structure Overview